A topic from the subject of Inorganic Chemistry in Chemistry.

 Introduction

 Computational methods are powerful tools for understanding the structure, bonding, and reactivity of inorganic compounds.
-In this experiment, we will use density functional theory (DFT) to calculate the molecular orbitals and energies of a simple inorganic molecule.
+This experiment demonstrates the application of density functional theory (DFT) to calculate the geometric parameters and electronic structure of a water molecule (H₂O).

 Materials